LokiAnda/CS365-labs/Lab2/README.md

 **Description**:
 This Python script provides a simple implementation of the Breakthrough board game.
 Breakthrough is a two-player abstract strategy game played on an 8x8 grid.
 Each player has a set of pieces represented by 'X' and 'O' on the board, and the goal is to reach the opponent's home row or eliminate all opponent's pieces.

-**Functionality**:
+### Functionality:

 **Initialization**: The BreakthroughGame class initializes the game with customizable parameters such as the number of rows and columns on the board and the number of rows with pieces for each player.

 **Initial State**: The initial_state method sets up the starting state of the game board with pieces arranged according to the rules of Breakthrough.

 **Display State**: The display_state method prints the current state of the game board.

 **Game Over Check**: The is_game_over method checks if the game is over by determining if any player has reached the last row or has no pieces left.

 **Move Generation**: The generate_moves method generates all possible moves for a given player.
 These moves include advancing a piece forward or capturing opponent pieces diagonally.

 **Usage**:
     1. Ensure Python 3.x is installed on your system.
     2. Download or clone the repository containing the script.
     3. Run the script.

 **Running the Script** :